Toblerity/Fiona/docs/manual.rst

 will be truncated at 25 characters.
 The default width is 80 chars, which means 'str' and 'str:80' are more or less equivalent.

-Fiona provides a function to get the width of properties.
+Fiona provides a function to get the width of a property.

 .. sourcecode:: pycon